sneha-in04/loan_prediction/README.md

 # loan_prediction
 # 🏦 Loan Approval Prediction System

 A machine learning-based system that predicts whether a loan application will be approved or rejected, based on applicant details such as income, credit history, education, and more.
-The model is deployed using a Streamlit web app to allow real-time user input and loan decision feedback with probability scores.

 ---

 ## 📌 Features